Disclosures

 Should I improve my credit score before applying for a personal loan?

-White says having a strong credit score increases your likelihood of qualifying for and getting approved for loans, especially in what many refer to as a ‘credit crunch.’
-She adds that your credit can impact how much you pay for home loans, car loans and other loans.
+Yes, you should improve your credit before applying to a personal loan.
+Having a strong credit score increases your likelihood of qualifying for and getting approved for loans, especially in what many refer to as a “credit crunch.”
+Your credit can impact how much you pay for home loans, car loans and other loans.

 Do lenders look at my FICO or Vantage credit score?